Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Fixed Braces, Far Less Visible.

 Picasso Dental places traditional ceramic braces and self-ligating ceramic, the tooth-coloured fixed-brace option that handles the same case range as metal but blends almost invisibly with your enamel.
-Specialist orthodontist-led, with all adjustments and final retainers included.
+Specialist orthodontist-led, with all adjustments and final retainers included in every full course.

 Ceramic brackets blend with your enamel from a normal social distance.
 Metal brackets are visible from across the room.
 The same fixed-brace clinical effectiveness, much less obvious.